Nootropic profile

 MCT (Medium-Chain Triglyceride) oil is a concentrated fat supplement derived from coconut or palm kernel oil.
 MCTs are rapidly converted to ketones in the liver, providing an alternative energy source for the brain that can enhance mental clarity, focus, and sustained cognitive performance - particularly during fasting or low-carb diets.

-The key benefits of MCT Oil include: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Motivation.
+The main benefits people report from MCT Oil are: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Motivation.

 Log in to leave a comment.